flyunix/emlib/README.md

 # emlib

-*Emlib is for embedded lib, Enjoy it!*
+*Emlib is for Embedded C Lib, Enjoy it!*

 ## Emlib include modules